Japan–Latvia relations

 Japan–Latvia relations are the bilateral relations between Japan and Latvia.
 Both nations are members of the Organisation for Economic Co-operation and Development.

 Latvia has an embassy in Tokyo.
 Japan has an embassy in Riga.

 History

+Interwar period

+Taking advantage of the Russian Revolution, Latvia declared independence (the First Latvian Republic).
+After World War I, it was recognized as an independent country and in 1921 established diplomatic relations with Japan, with the Imperial Japanese Embassy established in Riga.
+However, when Latvia lost its independence following the Soviet occupation of the Baltic States in 1940, Japan closed its embassy.

 Modern relations

 Japan de facto re-recognized Latvia on 6 September 1991, and a month later diplomatic relations were re-established between these countries on 10 October 1991.
+In June 1992, the Japanese Embassy in Sweden began to accredit Latvia, and as exchanges deepened, the first permanent Japanese ambassador to Latvia took up his post in 2009.
 In January 2000 the Embassy of Japan was established in Riga and in 2006 the Embassy of Latvia was established in Tokyo.

 High level visits

 High-level visits from Japan to Latvia

 In May 2007, the Emperor and Empress of Japan, Akihito and Michiko, made an official visit to Latvia.

-In 13 January 2018, Japanese Prime Minister Shinzo Abe met with Prime Minister Māris Kučinskis.
+On 13 January 2018, Japanese Prime Minister Shinzo Abe met with Prime Minister Māris Kučinskis.